 “He was a real gentle soul,” Milus said.
 “I mean, there wasn’t anybody that was really a stranger to him.
 And I don’t know if that was part of what got him in trouble or not, but he just seemed to be very trusting.”

-Burch said Jared and his buddies weren't the kind of kids that attracted trouble.
+Burch says Jared and his buddies weren’t the kind of kids that attracted trouble.

 “They’re not bad kids at all, however, they have friends that were involved in marijuana,” Burch said.

-Milus said that Jared's family just want answers.
+Milus says that Jared’s family just want answers.

 “We know that there’s people out there that know the answers, and we just want the answers,” Milus said.